Jeyvier Cintrón: Early life

-Cintrón was born to Javier Cintrón, a former professional boxer best known by the nickname of "El Perrito" who was involved in series with José López and Carlos Valcárcel, and amateur boxing referee and judge Aracelis Ocasio.
+Cintrón was born to Javier Cintrón, a former professional boxer known by the nickname of "El Perrito" who was involved in series with José López and Carlos Valcárcel, and amateur boxing referee and judge Aracelis Ocasio.
 He was captivated by the family's trade from a young age, wearing boxing apparel to school activities, and was followed in his interest by younger brother Jeyvison.
 Feeling that it ran in the blood and that they owed a lot to the sport, Cintrón opted to become a self-professed "boxing scholar", immersing himself in the study of a variety of styles that he later tried to mimic and master.
 Since then, his parents were already planning to eventually train him and would frequently voice their goal of seeing him at the Olympics.

 Amateur career

-Cintrón won the 48 kg division of the 2011 junior Puerto Rico national championship, defeating Armando Mendez in the semi finals and Jorge Cosme in the finals.
+Cintrón won the 48 kg division of the 2011 junior Puerto Rico national championship, defeating Armando Mendez in the semi-finals and Jorge Cosme in the finals.
 He went on to participate in the 2011 Panamerican Junior Championships, where he defeated Miguel Shiguango of Ecuador with scores of 17:11.
 Cintron was eliminated in the semifinals, losing to Elvis Rodriguez 22:13 to finish third.
 He repeated this performance at the 2011 Golden Belt Junior Tournament, where he lost to Victor Santillan 11:10 in the semifinal.

 Cintrón entered the senior national boxing team at the age of 17 by defeating the 2010 AIBA Youth Olympics Champion, Emmanuel Rodríguez twice, once to win the senior national championship and the second to secure his space in the team.
 Shortly after winning these contests, he received several offers to become a professional.

 While still a youth competitor, Cintrón entered open class tournaments and became the bronze medalist at the 2012 Independence Cup.
 He opened his participation with a 24:16 victory over Dyulus Yakovlev of Russia during the preliminary round.
 Cintrón advanced with a 5:0 win against José Meza of Ecuador.
 In the semifinals, he lost to local boxer Dagoberto Aguero 4:1.
 In May 2012, Cintrón qualified for the 2012 Summer Olympics by winning the gold medal at the 2012 American Boxing Olympic Qualification Tournament.
 In the preliminary round he defeated Amrit Herrera of Panama 17:5.
 Cintrón advanced with a 16:7 win over Kenny Lally of Canada in the quarterfinals.
-He faced Eddie Valenzuela of Gauatemala during the following stage, winning 12:6.
+He faced Eddie Valenzuela of Guatemala during the following stage, winning 12:6.
 In his final contest Cintrón defeated Juliao Neto of Brazil 19:10.
 During his preparation he participated in duals against Mexico and Canada, scoring wins over Juan Carlos Rodríguez (19:9) and Lally (13:10) respectively.
 Cintron also won the 2012 Juan Evangelista Venegas Olympic Cup, defeating Edwin Rodríguez 17:16 in the finals.